ArhanChaudhary/NAND/README.md

 }
 </pre>

-About this spec:
+About this layout:
-- Every part in this spec can appear 0 or more times
+- Every part in this layout can appear 0 or more times
 - The order of the field / static declarations is arbitrary
 - The order of the subroutine declarations is arbitrary
-- Each type is either `int`, `boolean`, `char`, or a class name
+- Each type is either `void`, `int`, `boolean`, `char`, or a class name

 A Jack program:
 - Defines classes in separate files
 - Consists of a collection of one or more classes, one of which must be named `Main`
-- Must define the `main` function in the `Main` class, the entry point of the program
+- Must define the `main` function in the `Main` class, the entry point of the program defined by the Jack OS.

 ### Syntax